cisagov/ScubaGear/docs/adr/0001-scuba-diff.md

 related annotation is the "marked incorrect" flag, which ScubaGear surfaces by rewriting the control's `Result` to the literal `"Incorrect result"`.
-Rather than letting that placeholder fall through to `Other`, the diff recognizes it as its own category and reports the change in the marking: `MarkedIncorrect` (a result became a false positive) and `IncorrectResolved` (a false positive was removed), with a stable marking staying `Unchanged`.
+Rather than letting that placeholder fall through to `Other`, the diff recognizes it as its own category: a result becoming a false positive is `NewIncorrectResult`, a marking that clears is bucketed by the result it reveals (`NewPass` / `NewFail` / `NewWarning`), and a stable marking stays `Unchanged`.
 For these records the diff also carries `MarkedIncorrect{Before,After}` and `UnderlyingResult{Before,After}` (from `OriginalResult`) so consumers compare the real evaluated result, not the placeholder.
 This was chosen over treating `"Incorrect result"` as an opaque